-- Sometimes while I’m on the podium I feel like it’s extra hot in the room, but I would never say that to you as you are practicing.
-If I do, I know you will start to notice the heat and feel extra hot as well.
+- Sometimes while I’m leading class I feel like it’s extra hot in the room, but I would never say that to you as you are practicing.
+If I do, that will be the only thing you think about – the heat – and it might not seem the as hot to you.

 - Sometimes the only reason I get through every posture in the Bikram Series is because I know the students are watching and I want to be everything they expect me to be.
 The students push me as much as I push them.